dikshantrajput/Browser-VisitVault/README.md

 1. Fork the repository from [GitHub Repository Link].
 2. Make your changes or enhancements.
-3. Submit a pull request to the main repository.
+3. Submit a pull request to the master repository.
 4. Alternatively, if you encounter any issues or bugs while using Browser VisitVault, please raise an issue on the GitHub repository for prompt resolution.

 ## Disclaimer